pianobacki/sim-tutorial/simulation_tutorial_DB_LS.md

 The `simdat_crossed()` function from `MixedModelsSim` lets you set up a data frame with a specified experimental design.
 For now, it only makes fully balanced crossed designs!, but you can generate an unbalanced design by simulating data for the largest cell and deleting extra rows.

-TODO: NEED HELP: is that stiull right?
+TODO: NEED HELP: is that still right?
 I think it is possible now to make partially crossed designs?
 ===========

 Firstly we will set an easy design where `subj_n` subjects per `age` group (O or Y) respond to `item_n` items in each of two `condition`s (A or B).